 From 2008 through 2012, the SEC said, Davis passed Walters highly confidential information on Dean Foods, including sneak previews of at least six of the company's quarterly earnings announcements and advance notice of the spin-off of its profitable subsidiary, WhiteWave Foods Co.

-In 2013, Davis also gave Walters inside information that Davis had gotten from a group of investors who confidentially shared their plans to buy stock in Darden Restaurants Inc., the SEC said.
+In 2013, Davis also gave Walters inside information he'd gotten from a group of investors who confidentially shared their plans to buy stock in Darden Restaurants Inc., the SEC said.

 Based on the tips, Walters reaped illegal trading profits and avoided losses of at least $40 million, according to the regulators.

 The SEC said that on Aug.
-8, 2012, Mickelson sold all the Dean Foods shares he had purchased on July 30 and 31, netting him a profit of around $931,000.
+8, 2012, Mickelson sold all the Dean Foods shares he had bought on July 30 and 31, netting him a profit of around $931,000.

 Mickelson was not in the field of the Byron Nelson Classic in Irving, Texas, where play began Thursday morning.